nathanworden/JS225-Object-Oriented-JavaScript/Study Guide for 225 Assessment Part 1.md

 obj.foo();        // => undefined undefined
 ```

-Your instincts may tell you taht this code will log `"Hello world"` to the console.l Your instincts are wrong here.
+Your instincts may tell you that this code will log `"Hello world"` to the console.
+Your instincts are wrong here.
 Even though `foo` executes within the `obj` context, the call to `bar` on line 9 does not provide an explicit context, which means that JavaScript binds the global object to the function.
 As a result, `this` on line 6 is the global object, not `obj`.

 This trap is insidious and well-known.
 Most developers consider it to be a mistake in the language design.
 If we provide the context to call `foo`, then the context *should* propagate to its internal functions.
 It doesn't, though, and it's hard to imagin how binding the function to the global object is ever useful.